1: Introduction

 \( \newcommand{\vecd}[1]{\overset{-\!-\!\rightharpoonup}{\vphantom{a}\smash {#1}}} \)

-This is an open educational resource (OER) digital textbook published under a CCBY license, which means it is free for anyone with access to use in whole or in part.
+This is an open educational resource (OER) digital textbook published under a CCBY license, which means it is free for anyone with access to use in whole or in part, with minor exceptions.
+Some portions of this text, though, are remixed from an OER with a stricter use license.
+Those specific sections are indicated in the text.
+Please honor the original author's wishes and do not repurpose those sections for commercial use.

-What this means in basic terms is that educators, students, and other interested parties may download, deconstruct, rebuild, amend, and/or re-mediate this text to their heart’s content.
-The only stipulations are that future uses of this content may not be commercial in nature, and attribution must always be provided when this text is shared in whole or in part.
-You can find out more about the CC BY-NC 4.0 DEED here.
+In basic terms, what the CCBY license indicates is that educators, students, and other interested parties may download, deconstruct, rebuild, amend, and/or remediate this text to their heart’s content.
+The only stipulation is that attribution must always be provided when this text is shared in whole or in part.
+You can follow the link to find out more about the CC BY 4.0 DEED.

-The previously published open educational resource textbook that some sections of this text are based upon is called Writing for Strategic Communication Industries by Jasmine Roberts.
-Any content in this text based on sections from Ms. Roberts' book is clearly labeled as such.
+The previously published OER text that some sections of this book are based on is called Writing for Strategic Communication Industries by Jasmine Roberts.
+Any content in this text based on sections from Ms. Roberts' book is clearly labeled.

-If any author builds on The OER Guide to Media Writing in the future, they must provide attribution for Ms. Roberts, M.A., Mark Poepsel, Ph.D., and Mitchell Haas, MSLIS.
+To reiterate: If any author builds on The OER Guide to Media Writing, they must provide attribution for Ms. Roberts, M.A., Mark Poepsel, Ph.D., and Mitchell Haas, MSLIS.

-Images used in this text either come from image sharing platforms with expressly written open copyright policies such as Unsplash, or they have been published with their own CCBY licenses, or they were developed for this text and are included under its CCBY-Attribution, Non-Commercial license.
+Images used in this text either come from image sharing platforms with expressly written open copyright policies, such as Unsplash, or they have been published with their own CCBY licenses, or they were developed for this text and are included under its CCBY license.

-Thus, this text includes edited, previously published open educational resources content and original work made possible through the generosity of others and published in the same spirit.
-Whether you are reading this text online, downloading it to read on a device, printing it to read on paper, or uploading it to your brain's shared storage Matrix-style, it is hoped that this text is of use to you.
+Thus, this text includes remixed OER content that has been edited and updated as well as original work made possible through the generosity of the State of Illinois.
+The OER movement has as its goal to make education as free as possible for anyone.
+This text is published in that spirit.
+Whether you are reading this textbook online, downloading it to read on a device, printing it to read on paper, or uploading it to your brain Matrix-style, it is hoped that this text is of use to you.

 Suggestions for improving The OER Guide to Media Writing should be sent to the corresponding author, Mark Poepsel at mpoepse@siue.edu.